BINGEWORTHY: BEVERLY HILLS, 90210

 Valerie Malone

 Unlike her new Beverly Hills trust fund friends, Valerie does not come from money.
-She spends the majority of her time trying to obtain it – whether legally and illegally.
-She is a hard worker and becomes the proprietor of the Peach Pit After Dark, which she purchased with the money she earned recovering Dylan’s $8 million trust fund in Mexico.
+She spends most of her time trying to obtain it, legally or illegally.
+She is a hard worker and becomes the proprietor of Peach Pit After Dark, which she purchased with the money she earned to recover Dylan’s $8 million trust fund in Mexico.
 Money is the primary motivation of her character, but perhaps Valerie is not meant to be a member of the one percent.
 She survives on the fringes of it.

 Valerie’s deviousness immediately puts her in contention with resident queen bee Kelly Taylor.
-Kelly does not like the competition of this intriguing new arrival.
+Kelly does not like the competition from this intriguing new arrival.
 Nor does she trust her.
-Valerie’s high comes from scheming within the group, with a specific aim at Kelly.
+Valerie’s high comes from scheming within the group, specifically at Kelly.
 The storylines between these two are fun to watch.
 It’s catty, campy fun.
 It is a game of chess between these two.

 Steve Sanders

 Ian Ziering is the comedic relief of this show.
-Did you know that his mother is Samantha Sanders? the Steve’s curly mullet and patterned silk shirts in the early years made him an unexpected fashion icon —his wardrobe is now firmly in the “it’s so bad that it’s good” category.
+Did you know that his mother is Samantha Sanders?
+Steve’s curly mullet and patterned silk shirts in the early years made him an unexpected fashion icon—his wardrobe is now firmly in the “it’s so bad that it’s good” category.